 With any crowdfunding project, you have the option to allow backers from a few certain countries to pre-order your product.
 Or open the campaign to the whole entire world.
 Each option comes with its own set of benefits and obstacles, so be sure to think back on what success means to you and what your goals are for the project.

 An important piece of information to keep in mind is the top 5 countries that back on crowdfunding.
 Beyond that, also take a look at how a similar campaign found its backers.
 Maybe the project was especially well-received in a country you didn’t even think about.
 A tool like BiggerCake will let you dive into the behind-the-scenes of other similar projects (note that this only works for Kickstarter campaigns).

 When thinking about shipping and fulfillment, it can be what it costs for you to get the thing packaged and shipped via UPS if you’re working on a small scale.
 Or at the other end of the spectrum, what it costs for freight to maneuver pallets across international waters and then split into many distribution centers.
 The scale of this varies across different projects.

-The best thing to do here is to reach out to as many shipping and fulfillment companies as possible and get quotes from them.
+The best thing to do here is to reach out to as many shipping and fulfillment companies as possible and get quotes from them, and include this in your Kickstarter reward price strategy.
 What will it cost to get the item to a backer in Spain?
 Australia?
 Canada?
 Ethiopia?
 Singapore?
 USA?
 Chile?
 It’s going to be drastically different for each product due to the size of your package, the contents and weight of the package, and shipping rules and regulations that govern that particular product niche.

 3. Fees – what are the fees to crowdfund.